RENEE MONTAGNE, Host:

 BURNETT: The Brady Center to Prevent Gun Violence reports that 22 states have rejected similar legislation.
 One that did not is Utah, where the University of Utah in Salt Lake City has had a concealed-weapon carry law for five years.

-John Burnett, NPR News, Austin
+BURNETT: John Burnett, NPR News, Austin

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.